sebtarabadi/personal-portfolio/README.md

 # Personal Portfolio

 ## Purpose
-I created the site as a way to bundle all necessary information about my self together;
+I created the site as a way to bundle all necessary information about my self together;<br/>
--Previous projects & detailed descriptions
+-Previous projects & detailed descriptions<br/>
--A copy of my CV
+-A copy of my CV<br/>
--Relevant contact information
+-Relevant contact information<br/>

 ## Using
 -React & React-Three-Fiber